BennyHoward/python_chatroom_example/README.md

 ### 5. Install the Python Dependencies

-Run this AFTER you've created and activated the Python virtual environment.
+Run this **AFTER** you've created and activated the Python virtual environment.

 ```sh
 pip install -r requirements.txt
 ```

+**NOTE:** Notice how we didn't have `pip3` this time.
+This is because the virtual environment was created with Python3, so we're running in a Python3 environment with no risk of accidentally using Python2.

 ### 6. Build the UI